Felixdiamond/pdf_to_audiobook/README.md

 - Portuguese ('pt')
 - Chinese ('zh-cn')
 - Japanese ('ja')
-- Korean ('ko')

-The exact list of supported languages may vary depending on the TTS engine used (gTTS, Coqui TTS, or FastSpeech2).
+The exact list of supported languages may vary depending on the TTS engine used (gTTS or Coqui TTS).

 ## Contributing